-Can a listed party request arbitration at the SCC?
+Can a sanctioned party request arbitration at the SCC?

-A person or entity listed in the Regulations can file a request for arbitration with the SCC.
+A person or entity sanctioned in the Regulations can file a request for arbitration with the SCC.

-Before so doing, the SCC urges that such a listed person or entity informs the SCC of the dispute prior to submitting the request for arbitration, so that required administrative measures can be met.
+Before so doing, the SCC urges that such a listed person or entity informs the SCC of the dispute prior to submitting the request for arbitration, so that the required administrative measures can be met.

-For the purpose of facilitating the management of a potential request for arbitration involving a listed party, the SCC maintains a dialogue with the relevant Swedish authorities on the practical aspects of the administrative measures required by the Regulations.
+For the purpose of facilitating the management of a potential request for arbitration involving a sanctioned party, the SCC maintains a dialogue with the relevant Swedish authority on the practical aspects of the administrative measures required by the Regulations.